 AI and ML enhancements to Descartes’ routing, mobile and telematics suite are helping the company’s customers optimize fleet performance.
 “AI and ML are perfect extensions to our advanced route optimization and execution capabilities,” said Ken Wood, executive vice president at Descartes.
 “From dynamic delivery appointment scheduling through planning and real-time route execution, we’ve used AI and ML to improve our ability to deliver the next level of fleet performance for customers.”

 Kinaxis is a supply chain planning software company that has developed a cloud-based SaaS platform known as RapidResponse.
-The subscription software is used by supply chain operations for multiple industries, including the electronics, aerospace and defense, pharmaceutical, automotive and retail markets on a global scale.
+The subscription software is used globally by supply chain operations for multiple industries, including electronics, aerospace, defense, pharmaceutical, automotive and retail.

-In May 2022, Kinaxis unveiled its new Planning.AI analytical approach as part of its RapidResponse platform.
-This enhancement allows for quicker, more accurate responses to market disruptions.
+In May of last year, Kinaxis unveiled its new Planning.AI analytical approach as part of its RapidResponse platform.
+This enhancement allows for quicker, more accurate responses to market disruptions, the company said.

 AI investment in Australia is expected to reach AU$3.6 billion in 2025, according to research firm IDC.
-The industries spending the most on AI are banking, the federal and central government, professional services and retail.
+The biggest spenders when it comes to AI in Australia are the banking industry, the federal government, professional services and retail.